NeatsTopFoo/Cirno_TV-And-Friends/README.md

 - The [Cardsauce](https://github.com/BarrierTrio/Cardsauce) mod for art used for the DNA Joker (The art itself appears to not be credited to any specific contributing artist), as well as code for changing the card that appears on the title screen.
 - The [Cryptid](https://github.com/MathIsFun0/Cryptid) mod for Joker code for a certain Legendary Joker.
 - The [Trance](https://github.com/MathIsFun0/Trance) mod for code for changing the colours of the main menu vortex.
-- [Aikoyori](https://bsky.app/profile/aikoyori.xyz), BreezeBuilder, Eremel and other members of the Balatro modding community for help with code & code issues.
+- [Aikoyori](https://bsky.app/profile/aikoyori.xyz), BreezeBuilder, Eremel, Somethimgcom515 and other members of the Balatro modding community for help with code & code issues.
 - [Cirno_TV](https://www.twitch.tv/Cirno_TV/) for the art used for the Misprint Joker.
 - Credits are also included in in-game tooltips to any cards that are edited & added; Optionally disableable in the mod's config menu.